 The SVG user agent negotiates with its parent user agent to determine the viewport into which the SVG user agent can render the document.
 In some circumstances, SVG content will be embedded in or referenced by a containing document.
 This containing document might include attributes, properties and/or other parameters (explicit or implicit) which specify or provide hints about the dimensions of the viewport for the SVG content.
-SVG content itself is required to specify information about the appropriate viewport region for the content via the width and height XML attributes that are required on every 'svg' element.
+SVG content itself optionally can provide information about the appropriate viewport region for the content via the width and height XML attributes on the outermost 'svg' element.
 The negotiation process uses any information provided by the containing document and the SVG content itself to choose the viewport location and size.

 When the SVG content is embedded inline within a containing document, and that document is styled using CSS, then if there are CSS [CSS2] positioning properties [CSS2-POSN] specified on the outermost 'svg' element that are sufficient to establish the width of the viewport, then these positioning properties establish the viewport's width; otherwise, the width attribute on the outermost 'svg' element establishes the viewport's width.
-Similarly, if there are CSS [CSS2] positioning properties [CSS2-POSN] specified on the outermost 'svg' element that are sufficient to establish the height of the viewport, then these positioning properties establish the viewport's width; otherwise, the width attribute on the outermost 'svg' element that are sufficient to establish the height of the viewport, then these positioning properties establish the viewport's height; otherwise, the height attribute on the outermost 'svg' element establishes the viewport's height.
+Similarly, if there are CSS [CSS2] positioning properties [CSS2-POSN] specified on the outermost 'svg' element that are sufficient to establish the height of the viewport, then these positioning properties establish the height of the viewport, then these positioning properties establish the viewport's width; otherwise, the height attribute on the outermost 'svg' element establishes the viewport's height; otherwise, the height attribute on the outermost 'svg' element establishes the viewport's height.